 The Transporter app can encounter errors when it processes and imports your objects.

 When the status of an import is Failed, you can click the Export errors link in the table.
 Download the export errors file and review the errors.
 Fix the errors in your upload file and then try uploading the file again.
 Common errors include:

-- Column count mismatches between the header row and other rows in the file.
+- Column count mismatches between the column header row and other rows in the file.

 - Invalid (non-UTF-8) file encodings.

-If the Transporter app encounters errors when it tries to imports objects, then these records are not imported.
-Instead, they are added to a CSV file and the import continues.
-When the import completes (status is Complete) an Export errors link appears in the table.
+If the Transporter app encounters errors when it tries to import objects, then these records are not imported.
+Instead these problematic records are added to an export errors CSV file and the import continues to the next record.
+You won't see the export errors CSV file until after the import completes (status is Completed).
+When the import completes, an Export errors link appears in the table.
 Download this CSV file and review the problematic record rows.
 The last entry (column) in each row describes the error for the record.
 Make your corrections in this file and then upload it.
-You do not need to delete the error column before uploading it.
+You do not need to delete the error column before uploading this file.

 In the following example, three customers could not be imported because they already existed in the store.
 (Shopify customers are identified by their unique email addresses, and these three email addresses are attached to customers in the Shopify store).

 Limitations and known issues

 The following list contains limitations and known issues for the Transporter app: